MediaComem/comem-archioweb/guides/api-documentation.md

 the [Swagger OpenAPI specification][swagger-spec].
 You should use that as your reference.

-The Swagger UI is kept automatically up to date every time you launch your Express application.
+With the code above, the Swagger UI is kept automatically up to date every time you launch your Express application.

 > If you use [nodemon][nodemon] and have a `nodemon.json` configuration file,
 > remember to add your `openapi.json` or `openapi.yml` file to the `watch` list